Vanast: Virtual Try-On with Human Image Animation via Synthetic Triplet Supervision¶

 TL;DR¶

-Vanast proposes a unified framework that simultaneously performs garment transfer and human image animation within a single stage via a Dual Module architecture (HAM + GTM) and a three-stage synthetic data construction pipeline.
-On the Internet dataset, it achieves a PSNR of 17.95 dB (+5.5 dB over the best two-stage baseline) and an LPIPS of 0.237.
+Vanast proposes a unified framework that simultaneously performs garment transfer and human animation generation within a single stage.
+Utilizing a Dual Module architecture (HAM + GTM) and a three-stage synthetic data construction pipeline, it achieves a PSNR of 17.95dB (+5.5dB vs. the best two-stage solution) and an LPIPS of 0.237 on Internet datasets.

 Background & Motivation¶

-- Key Challenge: A single-stage unified model must simultaneously learn two fundamentally different transformations — garment transfer and animation — yet paired triplet training data (person + garment + motion sequence) is scarce.
+- Key Challenge: A unified single-stage model needs to learn two distinct types of transformations ("try-on" and "animation") simultaneously, but lacks paired triplet training data (person + garment + motion sequence).

-- Key Insight: Compensate for the scarcity of real triplet data through synthetic data, built via three strategies: diffusion-based inpainting, in-the-wild video garment extraction, and studio capture.
+- Key Insight: Compensate for the scarcity of real triplet data using synthetic data—constructing data through diffusion inpainting, video garment extraction, and studio photography strategies.

-- Core Idea: The Dual Module architecture adds a Human Animation Module (HAM) and a Garment Transfer Module (GTM) in parallel on top of a frozen video DiT backbone, achieving unified generation through weighted residual connections.
+- Core Idea: Parallelly add a Human Animation Module (HAM) and a Garment Transfer Module (GTM) onto a frozen video DiT backbone, achieving unified generation via weighted residual connections.

 Method¶